 The reason usually given for the supposed variation in the rotational direction of drainage is the Coriolis force—a type of inertial force that affects moving objects in a rotating system, causing them to curve in one direction or another.
 (This phenomenon is sometimes referred to as the Coriolis effect—though strictly speaking, a Coriolis effect is simply any perceived change resulting from the Coriolis force; I’ll stick with the latter term in the interest of simplicity.)
 A thought experiment might illustrate this concept well.
 Let’s say you and a friend are playing catch, and there just happens to be a merry-go-round between you.
 You can throw the ball straight ahead, and it will go just where you expect it to.
 However, if you and your friend hop onto opposite sides of the merry-go-round and try to play catch while it’s in motion, you’ll find that the ball you throw straight ahead curves to the side (which side and how far depend on the direction and speed of the merry-go-round).
 That’s the Coriolis force at work.
 It was named after French scientist Gaspard-Gustave Coriolis, who demonstrated it in 1835.

-If you apply this concept to a really large rotating system, like Earth, it can have some fascinating effects.
-The planet’s rotation causes not only objects like balls but currents of wind and water to deflect rightward in the northern hemisphere, and leftward in the southern hemisphere—regardless of their direction of motion.
+If you apply this concept to a really large rotating system, like the Earth, it can have some fascinating effects.
+The planet’s rotation causes not only objects like balls but also currents of wind and water to deflect rightward in the northern hemisphere, and leftward in the southern hemisphere—regardless of their direction of motion.

 Round and Round We Go

-Since wind in the northern hemisphere curves to the right, you might draw the reasonable conclusion that circular patterns of wind, such as hurricanes, will rotate clockwise in the northern hemisphere and counterclockwise in the southern.
+Since wind in the northern hemisphere curves to the right, you might draw the reasonable conclusion that circular patterns of wind, such as hurricanes, should rotate clockwise in the northern hemisphere and counterclockwise in the southern.
 In a hurricane, however, the wind is rotating around a low-pressure area in the center.
-But a low-pressure zone introduces another force into the mix: a pressure gradient force, which pulls the wind inward.
+And the low-pressure zone introduces another force into the mix: a pressure gradient force, which pulls the wind inward.
 Because the pressure gradient force is stronger than the Coriolis force, hurricanes rotate counterclockwise in the northern hemisphere and clockwise in the southern hemisphere.
 However, when a high-pressure zone is at the center of a weather system, the situation is reversed—clockwise spin in the northern hemisphere and counterclockwise in the southern.

 Is your head spinning yet?